kshrishti/zfit-reimplementation/README.md

 `root_fitting_qcd_SRBin3.py` runs a ROOT exponential model fitting of the QCD background in the category SRBin3.
 `qcd_SRBin3_zfit_v_ROOT.py` compares the fitting of zfit and ROOT for the QCD model in SRBin3.

+`zfit_error_analysis.py` employs some methods of error analysis to get some more data about the fitting.
+`root_error_analysis.py` extracts the parameter errors from the ROOT fit.

 `qcd_plotting_all_cats.py` runs a fitting for the QCD background in all categories.

 `PrintSummary.C` prints a summary of the RooWorkspace contents by printing the number of events in each category.